Pick Hall 423

 773 834 8743

-Winter Quarter Office Hours: Mondays and Wednesdays, 1:30-2:30 pm and by appointment
+Autumn Quarter Office Hours: Undergraduates: Tuesdays 2:00-3:00 pm and by appointment

 Paul Poast is an assistant professor in the Department of Political Science at the University of Chicago.
 His research on international relations and quantitative methodology has been funded by the National Science Foundation and has appeared in the American Journal of Political Science, International Organization, World Politics, Journal of Conflict Resolution, and Political Analysis, among others.
 Paul received his PhD from the University of Michigan (where his dissertation won the Peace Science Society's Walter Isard Award), an MSc from the London School of Economics and Political Science, and a BA from Miami University.
 Prior to Chicago, Paul was an assistant professor in the Department of Political Science at Rutgers University and, before beginning his PhD, Paul taught in the Department of Economics at The Ohio State University.